 Some of the interesting findings from Dice recruitment automation report are highlighted below.

 Recruiters Consider AI as Help And Not Threat

 45% of recruiters are looking at AI as an assisting powerful tool rather than as a threat.
 They think it’s a positive thing.
 However 49% have stayed neutral when asked about how they feel about AI recruiting tools.
 Only 6% participants felt negative about these new age tools.

 When asked about if recruiting automation brought them any benefits, 55% of the respondents said their life became easy after automating daily mundane manual tasks.

 Dice recruitment automation report shows 34% of the participants said recruitment automation has improved the quality of hire where as 39% agreed to reduction in time to hire.
 These recruiters were from the companies that have implemented recruiting automation.

-When asked to recruiters who are still using manual methods for recruiting, 44% of such recruiters said they missed hiring opportunities because of lack of automation.
+When asked to recruiters who are still using manual methods for recruiting, 44% of such recruiters said they missed hiring opportunities because of a lack of automation.
 72% of the respondents agreed that their process was slow.
-19% of these recruiters said lack of recruiting automation lead to poor candidate experience which also impacted their brand of company negatively.
+19% of these recruiters said lack of recruiting automation to lead to poor candidate experience which also impacted their brand of the company negatively.

 Tasks Recruiters Want Automated